Snowplant

 The route options through the Northern Sierras are approached from the perspective of resupply on the Echo Lake Chalet Resupply page.
 Check this page out for resupply information and options as they pertain to both the Tahoe to Yosemite and Pacific Crest Trail routes between Meeks Bay and Sonora Pass.

-Also Check out the route discussion comparing the Tahoe to Yosemite and Pacific Crest Trail routes on The Backpacker's Forum
+Also Check out the route discussion comparing the Tahoe to Yosemite and Pacific Crest Trail routes on the

 Comments?